eyekelly/terransible/README.md

 You'll need to have access to your AWS account using your credentials and have a private (a .pem file) key setup

 ### First
-Run terraform to set up your environment in aws.
+Run terraform to set up your environment in aws from the terraform/module/instance folder.

 ```
  terraform init